Twins vs. Royals Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has put up 26 hits with four doubles, two triples, four home runs and six walks.
-He has driven in 10 runs with six stolen bases.
+- Bobby Witt Jr. has 26 hits with four doubles, two triples, four home runs, seven walks and 10 RBI.
+He's also stolen seven bases.

 Witt Jr. Recent Games